toadharvard/svdi-cli/README.md

-# SVD image compression and decompression tool
+# Image compression and decompression using SVD

 ## Installation
 Install CLI using pipx: